mc-similian/bambulab-ams-spoolman-filamentstatus/README.md

 ## !!
 Attention !!
-This Solution only Works on Bambu Lab AMS Systems for the P and X Series.
-The AMS Lite is not supported because it only shows 100% or 0% left on the Spool: [#Issue 4](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/issues/4#issuecomment-2550571529)
+This Solution only Works on Bambu Lab Printers with AMS for the P and X Series.
+The AMS Lite is not supported on updating Spools on Spoolman because it only shows 100% or 0% left on the Spool ([#Issue 4](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/issues/4#issuecomment-2550571529)).
+However it can be used to Create Spools and Filaments on Spoolman and connect thier serials with it.

 ## Features

 - Real-time AMS filament status updates for all possible AMS on one printer (max.
 4)
-- Multiple Printer Support (in development status: golden master (will be released soon), can be tested via [dev channel](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/tree/main?tab=readme-ov-file#dev-channel))
+- Multiple Printer Support
 - Synchronizes spool usage with Spoolman
 - Lightweight Docker container for easy deployment
-- Web UI for manually merge or create Spools with collected data
+- Web UI for manually merge or create Spools and Filaments with collected data
-- Automatic Mode for automatically merge or create Spools with collected data
+- Automatic Mode for automatically merge or create Spools and Filaments with collected data

 ## Getting Started

 ### Prerequisites

 - A running instance of Spoolman
-- Access to your Bambulab AMS printer with its **serial number**, **access code**, and **IP address**
+- Access to your Bambu Lab printers with its **serial number**, **access code**, and **IP address**
 - Turn on the "Update remaining capacity" option in Bambu Studio:
   ![Bildschirmfoto 2025-01-16 um 18 00 45](https://github.com/user-attachments/assets/fe6cf018-b211-4fd6-8931-1c895842d71b) ![Bildschirmfoto 2025-01-16 um 18 01 44](https://github.com/user-attachments/assets/23c60d83-e5ed-41af-9fbc-24cc9dd8ede7)